 Python-focused code quality tool.

-- Cost: Free for open source. $10/month for individuals.
+- Cost: Free for open source. £10/month for individuals.

-- Focus: Python-specific analysis, refactoring suggestions, quality metrics
+- Focus: Python-specific analysis, refactoring suggestions, quality metrics.

-- Good for: Python-heavy codebases that want opinionated quality gates
+- Good for: Python-heavy codebases that want opinionated quality gates.

-Quick Comparison
+Quick comparison

-| Tool | Cost | Trigger | Best For |
+| Tool | Cost | Trigger | Best for |

 |---|---|---|---|

-| Copilot | $10/mo flat | @copilot | Quick fixes, works on any repo |
+| Copilot | $10/mo Pro+ | @copilot | Quick fixes, works on any repo |

 | Claude | API credits | @claude | Complex reasoning, architecture |